-• Describe current debates about global flows of people, capital and ideas and how these are influenced by transnational networks and actors.

-- Grasp how the established pattern of development between urban centers and rural areas as well as between the Global North and South is being restructured resulting in livelihood transitions and new and intensified forms of mobility. - Understand and recognize the importance of changing scales and geographies of development.
+Describe current debates about global flows of people, capital and ideas and how these are influenced by transnational networks and actors.
+Grasp how the established pattern of development between urban centers and rural areas as well as between the Global North and South is being restructured resulting in livelihood transitions and new and intensified forms of mobility.

+Understand and recognize the importance of changing scales and geographies of development.

-- Identify key global flows of people, capital and ideas in, to and from the Global South. - Be able to analyze how global flows shape development agendas and outcomes in given local environments. - Communicate and discuss how global flows and transnational networks and actors challenge the seeming coherence of previous models of development. - Assess the potential impact of global, national and local policies on global flows of people, capital and ideas in, to and from the Global South.
+Identify key global flows of people, capital and ideas in, to and from the Global South.

+Be able to analyze how global flows shape development agendas and outcomes in given local environments.

+Communicate and discuss how global flows and transnational networks and actors challenge the seeming coherence of previous models of development.

+Assess the potential impact of global, national and local policies on global flows of people, capital and ideas in, to and from the Global South.

-- Process relevant information about global flows and their impact on outcomes in a given local environment. - Analyze, assess and apply results, methods, theory and data in connection with global flows of people, capital and ideas in, to and from the Global South. - Work effectively with cross-disciplinary problems related to transnational actors and the new technologies of connectivity on an individual basis as well as in teams.
+Process relevant information about global flows and their impact on outcomes in a given local environment.

+Analyze, assess and apply results, methods, theory and data in connection with global flows of people, capital and ideas in, to and from the Global South.

+Work effectively with cross-disciplinary problems related to transnational actors and the new technologies of connectivity on an individual basis as well as in teams.

 The course will be based on a combination of lectures and interactive seminars where students contribute actively through group work, discussions, readings, and oral and written presentations.

 Each course theme will be framed by an introductory lecture.
-The course will draw on relevant academic literature, including theoretical perspectives and case studies from across the Global South, as well as both quantitative and qualitative datasets.
+The course will draw on relevant academic literature, including theoretical perspectives and case studies from across the Global

+South, as well as both quantitative and qualitative datasets.
-Type of assessment: Oral examination (20 minutes) with supervision.
-Individual examination.

-Type of assessment details: A week before the exam the students are given a set of questions.
+Details of the exam form: Individual, oral examination (20 minutes) with supervision.
+A week before the exam the students are given a set of questions.
 At the actual exam the student will randomly pick one of the questions (not knowing which) and will then have 5 minutes to present his/her answer.
 After the presentation, the student will be examined based on his/her presentation and the syllabus for the course.

-Exam registration requirements: Attendance in no less than 80% of all lectures and seminars.Marking scale: 7-point grading scale.Censorship form: No external censorship.
+Exam registration requirements: Attendance in no less than 80% of all lectures and seminars.